 In 2003, the U.S. Department of Justice (which enforces the ADA) released an online guide for state and local governments, recommending that they develop an action plan to improve web accessibility.
-Its advice is still helpful for governments in 2018; here is a simplified version that, combined with the requirements listed in WCAG 2.0, provide an excellent template for making your digital properties accessible and inclusive:
+Its advice is still helpful for governments today; here is a simplified version that, combined with the requirements listed in WCAG 2.0 and 2.1 provide an excellent template for making your digital properties accessible and inclusive:

 - Establish a policy that your webpages will be accessible.